-Modern Times Forever (Stora Enso Building, Helsinki) is a filmwork that envisions, through a process of digital construction, what would happen to the Stora Enso building as an architectural and ideological symbol over the next few thousand years, should only time and weather affect it.
-Through its extended durational structure—the film runs for a total of 240 hours – Modern Times Forever (Stora Enso Building, Helsinki) collapses notions of time, permanence, and modernity in public urban space.
+Modern Times Forever (Stora Enso Building, Helsinki) is a filmwork that envisions what would happen to the Stora Enso building over the next few thousand years, should only time and weather affect it.
+Through its extended duration – the film runs for a total of 240 hours – Modern Times Forever (Stora Enso Building, Helsinki) collapses notions of time, permanence, and modernity in public urban space.

 The film was first shown in the Helsinki Market Square, where the Stora Enso building is located, on a 40m2 LED screen.
-As a result, one could see the original building while witnessing the building decay, moment by moment, in the film.
-The film was played for ten days non-stop.
-This continuous exhibition period meant that the film could be viewed publicly, 24 hours a day, for the extent of the exhibition.
+In that context, one could see the original building while also watching it decay, moment by moment, in the film.
+The film was played for ten days non-stop, so that it could be viewed publicly, 24 hours a day, for the extent of the exhibition.

 Commissioned by IHME Contemporary Art Festival 2011 in Helsinki, Finland.
 Produced by The Propeller Group (Ho Chi Minh City).